 Mixed-sex accommodation breaches

-From April 2011, MSA data are mandatory for all NHS providers and flat-rate fines for MSA breaches have been built into organisations’ contracts.
+From April 2011 MSA data have been mandatory for all NHS providers and flat-rate fines for MSA breaches have been built into organisations’ contracts.
 Therefore, it is expected that MSA data collection processes are now fully embedded in the NHS and that the data submitted from April 2011 onwards is of a higher quality than in previous months.

-For more information, please see the Department of Health's breach rate methodology paper.
+For more information, please see the Department of Health's Methodology for Mixed-Sex Accommodation Breach Rate Indicator.